 Otherwise, the only white folks onscreen are those hanging around boardrooms hoping those damn poors will kill each other faster, or the ones riding around on trucks brandishing their pointy hats and pitchforks.
 It’s refreshing to see different, mostly unknown faces, in a mainstream movie, never mind a horror film.
 Here, the black characters are given flavour, a shared history, their own totally believable motives for acting the way they do.
 In Isaiah and Dmitri, DeMonaco even gives us tortured black masculinity confused over how to behave when faced with so much macho violence.

 That violence can be somewhat confusing, however, particularly in the flick’s bloody, blowout finale.
 There’s a clever, seemingly throwaway line early on about how the NFFA are both supported and funded by the NRA, further pushing The Purge series’ anti-gun viewpoint.
 But then why is it that arming themselves to the hilt and going out in a blaze of bullets still seems to be the characters best option?
-Perhaps the point is being made that certain members of the community have been left with no other option, but there’s a strange disconnect in the flick’s commendable social and political commentary and its weird gun porn.
+Perhaps the point is being made that certain members of the community have been left with no other option, but there’s a strange disconnect in the flick’s commendable social and political commentary and its weird gun fixation.

 Fans looking for more gore, in a notoriously lighter series, can rest assured that The First Purge is the nastiest installment yet.
 An odd, serial killer-esque character gets very stabby while chewing every bit of scenery in sight, but the more compelling weirdos, as usual, are those in masks with seemingly homemade weapons — who could forget that loon in the truck with the American flag-emblazoned hat and aviators, or the teen girls in Prom dresses who bragged about killing their parents? — who seem to have been preparing their whole lives to purge in the most eccentric way possible.